ADHD and Sleep

 How Much Sleep, by Age

-For starters, here is a guideline of how much sleep your child should be getting.
+First, here is a guideline for how much sleep your child should get.

 Signs of Irregular Sleep Patterns or Sleep Disturbances